 It’s the Great Pumpkin Charlie Brown (Unrated): This movie fills me with nostalgia because it was my favorite Halloween movie when I was a kid.
 Now, my kids love to watch it every year.
 This is another gentle choice that it not at all scary.
 Recommended for ages 4 and up.

-These choices are perfect for elementary aged kids, and be can enjoyed by the whole family.
+These family Halloween movies are perfect for elementary aged kids and be can enjoyed by everyone.